Love crunching numbers?

 Areas of Study

-Open to all majors, the UMW minor in actuarial science includes courses in the disciplines of math, economics, accounting, and computer science for a full range of knowledge in rates, risks, probabilities, and statistical analysis.
+Open to all majors, the UMW minor in actuarial science includes courses in math, economics, accounting, and computer science for a full range of knowledge in rates, risks, probabilities, and statistical analysis.

 The Department of Mathematics, which hosts UMW’s minor program in actuarial science, offers internships at the Naval Surface Warfare Center in Dahlgren, Geico Insurance, and others.